bhekanik/pro-search/README.md

 - Always rebase your work before opening a PR.
 - Open your pull request against `main`.
 Name your pull request meaningfull, include a description of what you did and reference the issue that the PR relates to so that github can do the automations.
 - PR's will not be accepted without appropriate tests where applicable.
+- A preview of the app will be deployed to vercel and the link attached to the PR as a comment.
 - Assign reviewers so that they're pinged to review your code.